The Pandemic Leadership Model: A Study of Medical Student Values During COVID-19

 Keywords:Leadership, Medical Education, Pandemic

-Results: Students identified the overarching themes of Communication, Other-Orientation, Personal Characteristics, Decisive Action, and Use of Information.
+Results: 162 students participated across all years of medical school.
+We identified themes of Communication, Other-Orientation, Personal Characteristics, Decisive Action, and Use of Information.
 These five themes were then built into the model of Pandemic Leadership within the context of complexity leadership theory and collective leadership theory.
+This model represents qualities and characteristics students value in good leaders during a crisis.

-Conclusion: This study is unique in its focus on student perceptions of leadership qualities both in general, and during a time of challenge that can serve as a real-world laboratory for leadership.
-We hope that this information, along with the pandemic leadership model, can serve as the first step to useful and relevant leadership training programs in undergraduate medical education.
+Conclusion: This study is unique in its focus on student perceptions of leadership qualities during a real-world laboratory for leadership.
+We hope that this information, along with the pandemic leadership model, can serve as the first step toward relevant leadership training programs in medical education.
+Leadership training programs in medical education would likely benefit from grounding in the student values identified by this study.

 Gawande AA.
 2001.
 Creating the educated surgeon in the 21st century.
 Am J Surg 181:551–556.